Creating a CSV file for bulk import in Excel

 About Line Breaks within Cells

-About Functions like LEN
+About Functions such as LEN Function

-Functions are converted to text when exported to a CSV file.
-The registered post content will be displayed on the confirmation screen after upload, so please be sure to review it before registering.
+The post content to be registered will be displayed on the confirmation screen after upload, so please be sure to verify it before registration.